BlockchainCommons/developer-web-site/_pages/frost-meeting2-transcript.md

   nav: frost
 ---

-_This is a raw, unedited transcript of the FROST Implementer's Round Table on November 8, 2023._
+_This is a raw, unedited transcript of the FROST Implementer's Round Table on September 18, 2024._

 Welcome everybody to the Frost implementers roundtable.